dentarg/auth0-blog/_posts/2017-12-13-run-a-loopback-app-on-google-app-engine.markdown

 };
 ```

-This file wil execute when we boot our server.
-It will programatically seed our mLab database with the data provided.
+LoopBack will execute this file will when during the next boot.
+It will programmatically seed your Firestore database with the data provided.

 ### Secure the Spotify API